r48n34/react-generate-comp/README.md

 # react-generate-comp

 Generate React components in current execute directory by typing with CLI.

+Works on Windows / MacOS / Linux.

-> We are updating to V2 which supportinng `Typescript` in default.
-If you are using V1, please be care that you do not have to use `Typescript -t` Flag.
-Innstead of Javascript users need to apply the `Javascript -j` flag.
+> We are updating to V2 which supporting `Typescript` in default.
+If you are upgraded from V1, please be care that you do not have to use `Typescript -t` flag from now on.
+Instead of Javascript users, you have to apply the `Javascript -j` flag.

 <p align="left">